jordipons/music-audio-tagging-at-scale-models/README.md

 Are you curious to see how our models work?
 We have a **demo**: http://www.jordipons.me/apps/music-audio-tagging-at-scale-demo/

+Are you searching for **pre-trained models**?
+We have recently released the musicnn library, with models trained with the MagnaTagATune and the Million Song Dataset: https://github.com/jordipons/musicnn

 **Reference:** Pons, J., Nieto, O., Prockup, M., Schmidt, E., Ehmann, A., Serra, X., End-to-End Learning for Music Audio Tagging at Scale.
 Proc. of the 19th International Society for Music Information Retrieval Conference (ISMIR).
 Paris, France, 2018 ([PDF](https://ccrma.stanford.edu/~urinieto/MARL/publications/ISMIR2018-Pons.pdf)).

 ## Models